 As of 1st February 2024, XL Bully dogs were also banned in England and Wales.

-It is important to note that when deciding whether a particular dog is banned, authorities will decide based on what the animal looks like as opposed to its breed or name – although there are some exceptions to this, concerning the recent ban of XL Bully dogs.
-It is your responsibility to prove that your dog is not a banned type.
+It is important to note that when deciding whether a particular dog is banned, authorities will decide based on what the animal looks like as opposed to its breed or name.
+There are exceptions to this, relating to the XL Bully.
+If the police conclude that a dog is of a prohibited type, it is your responsibility to prove rests that the dog is not of this type.

 The Court can give you a Certificate of Exemption if it is persuaded that your banned dog is not dangerous to the public.
 This will allow you to keep the animal under the following conditions: